Recipe by Chef John

 Well, I spent thirteen dollars on three large morel mushrooms so I wanted to do something special with them.
 The gnocchi turned out good.
 I didn't bring the water to a rolling boil because I knew that would break them apart.
 They were much like dumplings.
 As soon as they rose to the surface (about three minutes) I put them in the ice water to cool.
 I was not happy with the sauce.
 It was just to flabby.
 It needed some creaminess so I added a bit of butter, but it just needed some cream and maybe a dash of nutmeg.
 I will try that next time.
 Other than the flabby sauce, the dish had possibilities.

 I tried really hard on this.
 I made the gnocchi exactly as the recipe says, but it didn't stay together at all when I boiled it.
-I added some heavy cream and cornstarch to thicken up the sauce and used spaghetti noodles so dinner wasn't a flop.
+I added some heavy cream and cornstarch to thicken up the sauce.
 The sauce was really good.
 Maybe I did something wrong with the gnocchi, but I don't know what.